Privacy & Legal Issues

 Where can I go to get more information about insurance appeals?

 For further information about insurance appeals, contact your state’s insurance agency and your health insurance company.
 Additionally, healthcare.gov has information about health insurance appeals and health care reform.
 Finally, you can call the Cancer Legal Resource Center (CLRC) at (866) THE-CLRC (866-843-2572) for more information about federal and state-specific insurance laws.

 DISCLAIMER: This information is designed to provide general information on the topics presented.
 It is provided with the understanding that the author is not engaged in rendering any legal or professional services by its publication or distribution.
 Although these materials were reviewed by a professional, they should not be used as a substitute for professional services.
 The CLRC has no relationship or affiliation with the referral agencies, organizations or attorneys to whom we refer individuals.
 Resources and referrals are provided solely for information and convenience.
 Therefore, the CLRC disclaims any and all liability for any action taken by any entity appearing on the CLRC’s resource and referral lists.

-The Genetic Information Nondiscrimination Act (GINA) was signed into law on May 21, 2008.
-This legislation is federal legislation that prohibits health insurance and employment discrimination on the basis of genetic information or a genetic test result.
-The health insurance protections offered by GINA took effect in May 2009, the employment protections will be fully realized in November 2009.
+The Genetic Information Nondiscrimination Act (GINA) is federal legislation that prohibits health insurance and employment discrimination on the basis of genetic information or a genetic test result.

 With regard to health insurance discrimination, the Act: